Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Experimental Evaluation and Analysis

 \section{Experimental Evaluation and Analysis}

-This section exhibits the experimental results and analysis, which is divided into four subsections.
-The first subsection introduces some implementation information, including the commonly used evaluation metrics for object tracking, the experiment platform, parameter settings, and the benchmarks used in the experiment.
-Secondly, a comprehensive analysis of the overall performance and the tracking results of DCF-based trackers are given.
-Moreover, the third subsection proposes the redefined UAV tracking attributes and analyzes the performance of DCF-based trackers by attribute.
-Finally, the performance of the DCF-based tracker (only using the handcrafted feature) against the deep trackers is supplemented.
+This section exhibits the experimental results and analysis, which is divided into five subsections.
+Subsection~\ref{Sec:4.1} firstly introduces some implementation information, including the commonly used evaluation metrics for object tracking, the experiment platform, parameter settings, and the benchmarks used in the experiment.
+Secondly, a comprehensive analysis of the overall performance and the tracking results of DCF-based trackers are given in subsection~\ref{Sec:4.2}.
+Moreover, subsection~\ref{Sec:4.3} proposes the redefined UAV tracking attributes and analyzes the performance of DCF-based trackers by attribute.
+Then, in subsection~\ref{Sec:4.4}, the performance of the DCF-based tracker (only using the handcrafted feature) against the deep trackers is supplemented in the fourth subsection.
+Finally, on the basis of the comprehensive experiments, we conclude the typical failure cases and challenges that have not been well addressed in DCF-based methods for UAV tracking in subsection~ \ref{Sec:4.5}.